marcsello/pyprocsync/README.rst

 Synchronize events between processes over the network.
 This package provides similar behaviour as Python's `threading.Event` but it is designed to be used with multiple processes running on different computers.

-An example use-case might be controlling multiple industrial robots where timing is critical.
+An example use-case might be controlling multiple industrial robots handling anomalous materials, where timing is critical.

 * Free software: MIT license